Enterprise-scale security governance and compliance

 Ensure continuous compliance with compliance reporting and auditing.

-Understand that Azure Policy has limits, such as the restriction of definitions at any particular scope: policy limits.
+Understand that Azure Policy has limits, such as the restriction of definitions at any particular scope.
+For more information, see Azure subscription and service limits, quotas, and constraints.

 Understand regulatory compliance policies.
-These might include HIPAA, PCI-DSS, or SOC 2 trust service principles.
+These policies might include HIPAA, PCI DSS, or SOC 2 Trust Services Criteria.

 Identify required Azure tags and use the append policy mode to enforce usage.